gosling-lang/gosling.js/CONTRIBUTING.md

 ## Bumping Gosling.js

-GitHub Action handles bumping the version of Gosling.js.
-The pattern looks like the following:
+To increase the version of Gosling.js:

 ```
 pnpm version patch # or minor or major
-git push origin main --tags
+git push origin main
 ```

+And then create a [release](https://github.com/gosling-lang/gosling.js/releases) through the GitHub UI using the version name as the tag (e.g., `v1.0.3`).
+This will trigger the GitHub workflow to publish a package.

 # Internal Explanations
 ## How does a Gosling spec get turned into a HiGlass spec?